-The Applicant, Eskom Holdings (SOC) Ltd. is making an Application for Environmental Authorisation for the construction of a new 132kV double circuit Kingbird Powerline from the existing Outeniqua Substation to the existing Oudtshoorn Substation to provide sufficient capacity for the future demands and improve reliability.
-The proposed new 132kV Powerline will be approximately 27km in length and will follow in the servitude of the existing 400kV Powerline from the existing Outeniqua Substation to the existing Dysseldorp Substation for the first 8.8km of the route.
+The Applicant, Eskom Holdings (SOC) Ltd. is applying for Environmental Authorisation for the construction of a new 132kV double circuit Kingbird Powerline from the existing Outeniqua Substation to the existing Oudtshoorn Substation to provide sufficient capacity for the future demands and improve reliability.
+The proposed new 132kV Powerline will be approximately 27km in length.
+The preferred route alternative (Route A) will follow a north-easterly direction in the servitude of the existing 400kV Powerline from the existing Outeniqua Substation to the existing Dysseldorp Substation for the first 8.8km of the route and then turn north towards Oudtshoorn.
+The alternative route (Route B) will follow a northerly route directly to Outdshoorn.